harutekku/Various-Markdown-Notes/Concurrency/CppCon - Concurrency.md

     - `notify_one()` notifies one waiting thread
     - `notify_all()` notifies all waiting threads
     - `wait()` puts thread into the sleep
-  - Internally, `wait()` will relinguish the lock and go to sleep.
-Once it the thread wakes up, it'll re-acquire the lock.
+  - Internally, `wait()` will relinquish the lock and go to sleep.
+Once the thread wakes up, it'll re-acquire the lock.
   - It's all atomic